Douentza

 Douentza (Fulfulde: Duwayⁿsa) is a town and urban commune in the Mopti Region of central Mali.
 The town lies 145 km east-northeast of Mopti on the RN16, a paved road that links Mopti and Gao.
 It is the administrative center of the Douentza Cercle.

 The town's old quarter is mostly Fulfulde-speaking.
 Newer sections of the town near the highway are mostly Bambara-speaking.

 History

+The area around Douentza was densely populated and the site of industrial-scale iron during the height of the Wagadou Empire between approximately 700 and 1200 CE.